 Red Wine Sauce

-- Heat a small saucepan on medium and add 1 tbsp unsalted butter.
+- Heat a small saucepan on medium and add 1 tbsp butter.

-- Once the butter is melted, add 150 ml red wine, 1 tbsp soy sauce, 1 tbsp mirin and 1 tsp sugar.
+- Once the butter is melted, add 150 ml red wine, 1 tbsp Japanese soy sauce (koikuchi shoyu), 1 tbsp mirin and 1 tsp sugar.
+Boil for a few minutes and then remove from the heat.
+Reheat right before serving if preferred.

 Serving